-Accounts receivable in the amount of \$235,869 is reported.
-Of this amount, \$43,242 consists of amounts due from the Friends of the Charleston County Library, a component unit, for contributions in support of incurred program expenditures.
-The remaining \$192,627 consists of amounts due from state and local governments for grant reimbursements.
+Accounts receivable in the amount of \$103,135 is reported.
+Of this amount, \$60,925 consists of amounts due from the Friends of the Charleston County Library, a component unit, for contributions in support of incurred program expenditures.
+The remaining \$42,210 consists of amounts due from state and local governments for grant reimbursements.
+Receivables are shown net of an allowance for doubtful accounts, which is estimated based on professional judgment and historical information.
+Management determined that an allowance was not necessary at June 30, 2016.